mobify/mobify-code-style/swift/README.md

 ================================

 As of Swift 2.0 exceptions have been introduced into the language and the APIs that formerly used `someMethod(..., error: *NSError)` make use of them.
 We have decided to stick with our existing pattern for returning errors.

-You have a couple options:

-- Return a tuple (similar to Go)
-- Use a result/error enumeration type

 We typically use an enumeration type: